Q: Why do my ice cubes appear cloudy?

 For more information on the history of drinking water disinfection visit: https://www.cdc.gov/healthywater/drinking/history.html

 "Rotten egg" smells may be caused by a problem in your hot water heater.
 Magnesium anodes used in hot water tanks to prevent corrosion sometimes generate bad smelling gasses.
 The odor usually occurs early in the morning and only with your hot water.
 This smelly problem may be easily fixed by replacing the magnesium anode with one made from an aluminum alloy.
 Before replacing the anode, be sure the odor is coming from the hot water and not from the sink drain or garbage disposal.
 If you have any questions about repairs, contact a plumbing professional.

-During the summer, when the air is much more humid and hot, we typically receive an uptick in calls with questions about pink, black and red staining in toilet bowls.
+During any time of year but especially summer, when the air is much more humid, we typically receive calls with questions about pink, brown, black and red staining in toilet bowls, sinks and shower stalls.

-There is a common misconception that these stains, slimes, rings, or residues are caused by the water from your distribution system.
-The source is not the water but is airborne spores of naturally occurring, common, household molds and mildews that thrive in moist, humid, or damp environments.
-The airborne spores feed on human products that contain phosphates and fats such as soaps, gels, shampoo, cosmetics, toothpastes, personal care products, and human waste products.
+There is a common misconception that these stains, slimes, rings or residues are caused by the water from your distribution system.
+Your water is disinfected with chlorine and does not promote the growth of mold.
+The source of the concern is not the water but rather airborne spores of naturally occurring, common, household molds and mildews that thrive in moist, humid or damp environments.
+These organisms need water to grow and will settle on wet areas and grow sometimes very rapidly.
+The airborne spores will even feed on human products that contain phosphates and fats such as soaps, gels, shampoo, cosmetics, toothpastes, personal care products and human waste products.

 Controlling ventilation, moisture, dampness and humidity, coupled with frequent and routine cleaning (including drains), will help control the growth and spread of these airborne molds and mildews.